Trinity Health (Minot, North Dakota)

 Trinity Health is an American healthcare provider headquartered in Minot, North Dakota.
 Trinity is a non-profit organization with more than 150 physicians and is the largest employer in Minot.

-Trinity's facilities include three acute care hospitals (Trinity Hospital and Trinity Hospital-St. Joseph's in Minot and Trinity Kenmare Community Hospital in Kenmare), several clinics, and a 292-bed long-term care and retirement facility.
-Trinity has been designated as a Level II trauma center.
+Trinity's facilities include three acute care hospitals (Trinity Health Hospital and Trinity Hospital-St. Joseph's in Minot and Trinity Kenmare Community Hospital in Kenmare), several clinics, and a 292-bed long-term care and retirement facility.
+Trinity Health Hospital has been designated as a Level II trauma center.

 History

 During the early 1920s, Lutheran pastors from across the Northwest Territory gathered in Minot, ND, to sketch out plans for a hospital.

 In 1922, the Trinity Hospital Association was formed and within weeks ground was broken for a 30-bed hospital unit, the first of four such units to be constructed over the course of a decade.

 During the 1970s, Trinity Hospital merged with the Lutheran Home to form Trinity Medical Center.
 In the early 1990s, Trinity formed its own physician services department – Trinity Medical Group.

 On January 1, 1999, Trinity Medical Center changed its name to Trinity Health.

 In 1999, the Trinity CancerCare Center was built adjacent to Health Center-Town & Country.

 On May 3, 2001, Trinity Health merged with UniMed Medical Center, Medical Arts Clinic and Kenmare Community Hospital under the banner of Trinity Health.